Thank you for subscribing!

 Standard delivery cost is £9.00.
 Delivery time varies according to destination; usually orders are delivered within 6-9 days.
 Express delivery takes 2-3 business days.

-Iittala webstore customers have the right to return the unused products free of charge within 14 days of delivery.
+Iittala webstore customers have the right to return the unused products free of charge until 7.1.2024.

 Alvar Aalto (1898-1976) is a recognized master of modern architecture and design.
 Born in Kuortane, Finland, Aalto began to make his distinct mark in design shortly after receiving his architectural degree from Helsinki Polytechnic in 1921.
 In 1924, Aalto married fellow architect Aino Marsio, creating a lifelong partnership that built an international design legacy.
 During his remarkable career, Aalto designed major public institutions including concert halls, museums, universities, libraries as well as private homes throughout the world.
 Aalto’s furniture and houseware designs derived organically from his architectural work.